arunbaby0/arunbaby.com/_pages/contact.md

 #### Tips
 * Short is sweet.
 * If there is a request that can be easily found online, do detailed research before emailing me.
+* Don’t talk like a press release.
+Talk like a person.
+A person is reading this, so why are you talking like that?
 * I procrastinate!
 If I haven’t responded after a week, feel free to follow up.

 My email id is <em>**arunbaby0** </em> [@] our one and only Gmail. :P